-The GASB has also issued Statement No. 77, "Tax Abatement Disclosures", which is effective for fiscal years beginning after December 15, 2015.
+Parkersburg has implemented GASB Statement No. 77, "Tax Abatement Disclosures".
 This statement establishes financial reporting standards for tax abatement agreements entered into by state and local governments.
-Parkersburg has not yet determined the effect that the adoption of GASB Statement No. 77 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.

-The GASB has also issued Statement No. 80, "Blending Requirements for Certain Component Units", which is effective for fiscal years beginning after June 15, 2016.
+Parkersburg also implemented Statement No. 80, "Blending Requirements for Certain Component Units".
 This statement amends the blending requirements for the financial presentation of component units of all state and local governments established in Statement No. 14, "The Financial Reporting Entity", as amended.
 The additional criterion requires blending of a component unit incorporated as a not-for-profit corporation in which the primary government is the sole corporate member.
 The additional criterion does not apply to component units included in the financial reporting entity pursuant to the provisions of Statement No. 39, "Determining Whether Certain Organizations Are Component Units".
-Parkersburg has not yet determined the effect that the adoption of GASB Statement No. 80 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.

-The GASB has also issued Statement No. 81, "Irrevocable Split-Interest Agreements", which is effective for fiscal years beginning after December 15, 2016.
+Parkersburg has early implemented Statement No. 81, "Irrevocable Split-Interest Agreements", which is effective for fiscal years beginning after December 15, 2016.
 This statement establishes recognition and measurement requirements for irrevocable split-interest agreements created through trusts - or other legally enforceable agreements with characteristics that are equivalent to irrevocable split-interest agreements - in which a donor irrevocably transfers resources to an intermediary.
 The intermediary administers these resources for the unconditional benefit of a government or at least one other beneficiary.
-Parkersburg has not yet determined the effect that the adoption of GASB Statement No. 81 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.

-The GASB has also issued Statement No. 82, "Pension Issues", which is effective for fiscal years beginning after June 15, 2016, except for the requirements of this statement for the selection of assumptions in a circumstance in which an employer's pension liability is measured as of a date other than the employer's most recent fiscal year-end.
-In that circumstance, the requirements for the selection of assumptions are effective for that employer in the first reporting period in which the measurement date of the pension liability is on or after June 15, 2017.
+Parkersburg has also implemented Statement No. 82, "Pension Issues".
 This statement establishes accounting and financial reporting requirements for pensions provided to employees of state or local governmental employers.
 This statement also establishes financial reporting requirements for pension plans administered through trusts that meet the criteria in Statement No. 67.
-Parkersburg has not yet determined the effect that the adoption of GASB Statement No. 82 may have on its financial statements.
+The adoption of this statement did not have a material impact on the financial statements.